 Software vendors understand that complex processes require understanding your organization.
 Experienced vendors utilize business analysts to learn about your processes and how software should be implemented.
 Additionally, business analysts provide great value by finding ways to improve existing processes.

 Off-The-Shelf Products don’t have the Look and Feel our Users Need

-Some software includes poorly designed or unintuitive user interfaces that seems to contribute to lower user adoption rates.
+Some software includes poorly designed or non-intuitive user interfaces that seems to contribute to lower user adoption rates.
 However, it's our experience that when interfaces are correctly executed, user adoption rates are very high.
-In addition, developing software in-house in order to minimize the impact of change hinder the really great innovations.
+In addition, developing software in-house in order to minimize the impact of change hinders innovation.